Skip to content

 • determine the launch altitude.

-If an active elevation map is enabled, the altitude is determined automatically.
+If the elevation map is active, altitude is determined automatically.
 If the elevation map is inactive, the altitude must be set manually.

 After confirmation, the UAV will be placed at the specified point on the map.